danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-in-dart.md

 ### View

 The view is a React component that is passed two properties by its parent module.
-An `actions` property that the view uses to change the application's state, and a `state` field which encapsulates the state of the view.
+An `actions` property that the view uses to change the application's state, and a `state` property which the parent uses to change the state of the view.

 ```dart
 class MyView extends react.Component {